EdmundLeex/photogrify.me/README.md

 Changes are auto persisted when these conditions are met:
 - User finished editing title
 - User uploaded photo(s)
-- User started editing descript and stopped for 10 seconds
+- User started editing description and stopped for 10 seconds

 ![edit_ss]